3gstudent/Homework-of-C-Language/README.md

 It can also enable other privileges.

+### EnableSeImpersonatePrivilege.cpp

+Enable the SeImpersonatePrivilege of current process and then create an impersonation token.

+Call the CreateProcessWithToken function, passing the elevated token to get an elevatedprocess. argument.

+We will have full privilege on the system.

 ### EnableSeTcbPrivilege.cpp

 Enable the SeBackupPrivilege of current process and then we can call LsaLogonUser with SeTcbPrivilege and add arbitrary groups to the resulting token returned by this call.